chevereto/v3-docs/setup/container/bootstrapped.md

 # Container Bootstrapped

-::: danger
+::: tip
 Use [Container Registry](../../setup/container/registry.md) for disposable container provisioning.
-Note that bootstrapped means that the application layer is provided on container run.
+Bootstrapped means that the application layer is provided on container run.
 :::

-## Why bootstrapping?

-Ideally, you want to run Chevereto by building your own image container image for it.
-But that requires setup.
-This method doesn't require registry setup.

-We recommend using this method if you are trying Chevereto or if you run it local in your computer for **development purposes**.
+This method for running Chevereto is recommended when you install it in your local computer.
+Check the repository at [chevereto/docker](https://github.com/chevereto/docker) for instructions.

+## Reference

+The [REFERENCE](https://github.com/chevereto/docker/blob/dev/REFERENCE.md) guide explains the Docker image provides and how it works.

+## Compose

+The [COMPOSE](https://github.com/chevereto/docker/blob/dev/COMPOSE.md) guide contains the instructions for spawn the services using `docker-compose`.

-## Instructions
+## Dev

-Check the repository at [chevereto/docker](https://github.com/chevereto/docker).
+The [DEV](https://github.com/chevereto/docker/blob/dev/DEV.md) guide outlines the process required to setup the development repository with Docker.